DefinitionThis section has been translated automatically.

 Phytotherapy internalThis section has been translated automatically.

-Phytotherapeutic preparations are mostly fixed combinations of peppermint and caraway oil and mixtures of farmer's mustard: Iberis amara totalis, wormwood: Absinthii herba, gentian: Gentianae radix and angelica root, mostly in combination with spasmolytic and sedative extracts such as chamomile: Matricariae flos, peppermint: Menthae piperitae folium, caraway: Carvi fructus, lemon balm: Melissae folium and others (Madisch A et al. 2018).
+Phytotherapeutic preparations are mostly fixed combinations of peppermint and caraway oil as well as mixtures of farmer's mustard: Iberis amara totalis, wormwood: Absinthii herba, gentian: Gentianae radix and angelica root, usually in combination with spasmolytic and sedative extracts such as chamomile: Matricariae flos, peppermint: Menthae piperitae folium, caraway: Carvi fructus, lemon balm: Melissae folium and others (Madisch A et al. 2018).

-Due to mutagenic and carcinogenic side effects not without reservation Calami rhizoma.
+Due to the mutagenic and carcinogenic side effects, Calami rhizoma should not be used without reservation.

-In empirical medicine - also comfrey root: Symphyti radix.
+In traditional medicine - also comfrey root: Symphyti radix

 Note(s)This section has been translated automatically.